sandeep-sharma-codehub/k8-aws-infra/README.md

 # Kubernetes CKA/CKAD Practice Environment on AWS

-Self-managed Kubernetes cluster infrastructure on AWS using Terraform, designed specifically for CKA (Certified Kubernetes Administrator) and CKAD (Certified Kubernetes Application Developer) exam preparation.
+Self-managed Kubernetes cluster infrastructure on AWS using Terraform, designed for kubernetes learning and Practicing.

+Prerequisite: Create a pem key and place it in ~/.ssh location  k8-cluster.pem

 ## Features